Chief, Innovation & Engagement

 Telephone: 613-237-2159, ext.
 202

 Joanne Lauzon is a senior certified professional in finance with over 25 years of experience and expertise in her field.
-In her current position as chief, finances & performance director of Finance and Administration, Joanne holds financial responsibility for all the deliverables under her portfolio to implement the strategies and fulfil the objectives of the association.
+In her current position as chief, finances & performance, Joanne holds financial responsibility for all the deliverables under her portfolio to implement the strategies and fulfil the objectives of the association.